reeseaustin55/Track_Adsorbates_AFM/README.md

 This project provides a GUI and command line interface for analysing atomic-resolution videos with adsorbates.
 The workflow performs:

-1. Frame-by-frame lattice estimation using FFT peak detection.
+1. Interactive FFT peak selection to seed the lattice basis.
-2. Robust consolidation of lattice parameters across the video.
+2. Frame-by-frame lattice estimation guided by the selected peaks.
-3. Refined lattice fitting with configurable "wiggle" tolerance.
+3. Robust consolidation of lattice parameters across the video with configurable "wiggle" tolerances.
 4. Adsorbate detection based on the intensity beneath lattice sites.
 5. Drift correction between frames and tracking of adsorbates.
 6. Diffusion coefficient computation from the resulting trajectories.
 7. Export of diffusion statistics alongside a side-by-side overlay video.

-> **Angle convention:** the `--angle` parameter (and its GUI counterpart) represents the angle *between* the two lattice vectors.
-The in-frame orientation of the lattice is determined automatically from the footage.
+> **Angle convention:** the interactive FFT selection determines both the lattice spacing and the angle *between* the lattice vectors.
+The in-frame orientation relative to the image axes is recovered automatically from the footage.

 ## Installation